Great-Sun-Group/greatsun-dev/README.md

   - **On codespaces:** close the window and create a new codespace on greatsun-dev, dev branch or your project branch.
   - **On local:** switch branches on greatsun-dev with `git checkout <dev or project-branch>`.

-Run `avatar up` then `avatar load` for dev or your project branch.
+Run `avatar up` then `avatar load` for dev or your project branch, then `avatar refresh` and you are ready to go.

   - `avatar down` exits back to the terminal.

 ## List of Commands
 Everything listed above in one place for reference:
-  - `avatar up`: generates new context for the avatar, and creates and checks out a new branch if you are on dev.
+  - `avatar up`: activates the script and creates and checks out a new branch if you are on dev.
+  - `avatar refresh`: reloads the conversation from current files.
-  - `avatar load`: pulls from remote dev to an existing or new branch in all the repos in the container, and installs the submodules set in [Configuration](docs/greatsun-dev_configuration.md) into the credex-ecosystem.
+  - `avatar load`: pulls all submodules from a remote branch to your local/codespace.
   - `avatar engage`: fires up the submodule servers. *(to be built)*
   - `avatar commit`: Commits and pushes current code to all affected repos with a unified commit message.
  - `avatar stepback` undoes your last commit, bringing it back into staged changes whenever you need a do-over.
 Can be done repetitively to step way back if necessary. *(to be built)*